thijstriemstra/garduino/arduino/pygarden/README.md

 ## Development

-Checkout code and pen `pygarden` project in VSCode with PlatformIO IDE extension.
+Checkout code and open the `pygarden` project in VSCode with the PlatformIO IDE extension.

 ## Local NTP Server